klightspeed/EliteDangerousRegionMap/README.md

 Each implementation has a `main()` entrypoint which takes one or more system names as command-line arguments, which are looked up using EDSM, and their region and the region of their boxel (if different) are output.

-Each implements a `findRegion(x, y, z)` function / method, and a `findRegionsForSystems(sysname)` function / method.
+Each implements a `findRegion(x, y, z)` function / method, a `findRegionForBoxel(id64)` function / method, and a `findRegionsForSystems(sysname)` function / method.

+Please feel free to use and modify any of these implementations as needed for your use case.

 ## Functions

 `findRegion(x, y, z)`

-This takes a set of coordinates and determine which Elite Dangerous codex region they are in.
+This takes a set of coordinates and determines which Elite Dangerous codex region they are in.

+`findRegionForBoxel(id64)`

+This takes an id64 (system address) and determines which Elite Dangerous codex region its boxel is in.

 `findRegionsForSystems(sysname)`